The full digital edition of the manifesto is now free — read the blueprint for WA secession.

 Chapter 15: A New Nation’s Constitution

-The new Constitution for a new Western Australia integrates rights, self-sufficiency pillars, and governance reforms into a foundational document.
+The new Constitution for a new Western Ausrtalia integrates rights, self-sufficiency pillars, and governance reforms into a foundational document.
 This capstone chapter ties together legal, fiscal, and social elements, providing the legal backbone for all prior proposals and chapters.
 It motivates with a cohesive vision of sovereignty, completing the book's dynamic blueprint for Western Australia's independent future.
 References & Citations

 Meet the Authors